 The Student Mentor is a dedicated and accessible resource for students, providing accountability and support throughout their academic journey.
 Per the program student agreement, Niganawenimaanaanig staff receives faculty updates on performance, and proactive interventions may take place to address challenges with the student before they lead to detrimental outcomes.

 Students often find the Niganawenimaanaanig lounge to be a very productive academic space for them while on campus.
-The lounge is a consistent, dedicated place, where students can study, connect with fellow students, or just take a break between classes.
-Upperclassmen often provide a great deal of knowledge to newer students and the lounge is an excellent spot where those insights are shared in a relaxed environment.
+The lounge is a dedicated place where our nursing students study and connect with one another, or just take a break between classes!

 Bemidji State University’s Nursing Program is rigorous and all students are expected to pass nursing courses with a grade of 75% or higher.
 Niganawenimaanaanig supports its students that are earning a C or lower, by requiring that they attend weekly tutoring sessions until they have a more confident grasp of the course.
 The program connects students with tutors, facilitates study groups, and provides referrals to individualized support resources whenever necessary.